mrmarkuz/ns8-openvpn/README.md

 ## Configure

 Set the FQDN to access the OpenVPN Access Server.
+You could set an LDAP domain or leave it empty for local authentication.

 To set the password SECRET for user openvpn in app instance openvpn1: